Louise Henriette de Bourbon: Marriage

 One of Louise Henriette's cousins, Louis Jean Marie de Bourbon, Duke of Penthièvre, son of Louis-Alexandre de Bourbon, Count of Toulouse, and heir to the Penthièvre fortune, had proposed marriage to her, but her mother's choice fell upon the heir of the more prestigious House of Orléans.
 As a result, on 17 December 1743, at the age of seventeen, Louise Henriette married her second cousin, the Duke of Chartres, Louis Philippe d'Orléans, in the chapel of the Palace of Versailles.

 Louise Henriette's mother, Louise Élisabeth de Bourbon, hoped the marriage would put an end to long-standing animosity between the House of Bourbon-Condé and the House of Orléans.
 The conflict began between the sisters Louise-Françoise de Bourbon, Dowager Princess of Condé (Louise Henriette's grandmother) and Françoise-Marie de Bourbon, Dowager Duchess of Orléans (Louis Philippe's grandmother), both of whom were legitimised daughters of Louis XIV and Madame de Montespan, when their father gave Françoise-Marie a dowry upon her marriage into the House of Orleans that was twice as large as the dowry he gave Louise-Françoise upon her marriage into the House of Bourbon-Condé.

-In 1731, a marriage between the two families had already taken place, that of Henriette's elder brother Louis François I de Bourbon, prince de Conti to Louise Diane d'Orléans.
+In 1731, a marriage between the two families had already taken place, that of Henriette's elder brother Louis François, Prince of Conti to Louise Diane d'Orléans.
 The Duke of Chartres' father, Louis d'Orléans, Duke of Orléans, known as the Pious, accepted his wife's choice because of the princess' upbringing in a convent; however, after a much passionate beginning, Louise Henriette's scandalous behaviour caused the couple to break up.